Ankylosauria

-Ankylosauria is a group of herbivorous dinosaurs of the clade Ornithischia.
+Ankylosauria is a group of herbivorous dinosaurs that originate of the clade Ornithischia.
 It includes the great majority of dinosaurs with armor in the form of bony osteoderms, similar to turtles.
 Ankylosaurs were bulky quadrupeds, with short, powerful limbs.
 They are known to have first appeared in North Africa during the Middle Jurassic, and persisted until the end of the Late Cretaceous.
-The two main families of ankylosaurians, Nodosauridae and Ankylosauridae primarily originated from the Northern Hemisphere (North America, Europe and Asia), but the more basal Parankylosauria originated from southern Gondwana (South America, Australia and Antarctica) during the Cretaceous.
+The two main families of ankylosaurians, Nodosauridae and Ankylosauridae primarily originated from the Northern Hemisphere (North America, Europe and Asia).
+The more basal Parankylosauria originated from southern Gondwana (South America, Australia and Antarctica) during the Cretaceous period, though it has been suggested that this group is a separate lineage of thyreophorans outside both Ankylosauria and Stegosauria.

 Ankylosauria was first named by Henry Fairfield Osborn in 1923.
 In the Linnaean classification system, the group is usually considered either a suborder or an infraorder.
 It is contained within the group Thyreophora, which also includes the stegosaurs, armored dinosaurs known for their combination of plates and spikes.

 Etymology

 The name of this group of dinosaurs is associated with a number of anatomical features in which small and large bony shields fused together, completely covering their back and sides.
 On the skull these shields fused with the underlying bones, and the dorsal ribs fit snugly to the vertebrae.
 The Latin name Ankylosauria is derived from the Greek ἀγκύλος [ankylos] "curved" or "bent" with the anatomical meaning "hard" or "fused", and σαῦρος [sauros] "lizard".

 In the 1908 description of the genus Ankylosaurus, Barnum Brown described the family Ankylosauridae as a group of representatives with a "rigid spine", but noted the wide, curved shape of the ribs, suggesting a "strongly curved" back (an error based on the alleged similarity to stegosaurs and glyptodonts, as ankylosaurs have flat backs).
 Therefore, "rigid lizard" and "curved lizard" could be additional meanings applied to the name of ankylosaurs.